 The Leadership Development Program provides current owners, the next generation of owners/managers, and key non-family managers with the opportunity to sharpen leadership skills and kindle enthusiasm for the challenges of running a profitable enterprise.

 The Program, consisting of eight full-day work sessions, is taught by faculty of the Peter T. Paul College of Business and Economics and experts in family business.

-The next Leadership Development Program will be in the Fall of 2015.
+The next Leadership Development Program starts in October, 2014.

 Because much of the learning in the class is centered around real life issues stemming from the participants own family business experience, each daylong session will have a unique emphasis.